Kalamojo/PKM_System/🗻Permanent/Geostatistics.md

 ---
 # Geostatistics

+> [!note]
->"Modeling spacial aspects of the world on a large scale."
+> "Modeling spacial aspects of the world on a large scale."